Share This Article

 Sign up to stay

-- The relationship is moving very fast.
+- The relationship seems to be moving very fast.

-- Cease communications with the scammer immediately.
+- Stop communicating with the scammer immediately.

 - Contact your bank or credit card company if you think you’ve given money to a scammer.

-- File a police report.
+- File a report with your local police department.

 - Check your settings: Consider setting your social media profiles to “private”.
 This will make it harder for scammers to target and communicate with you.
-A public profile will make it easy for scammers to find your profile and learn about you through old posts and photos.